Jatiya Sangsad: Executive bodies

-The Parliament executive bodies include the Speaker of the Jatiya Sangsad, the House Committee and Parliament Secretariat.
-The House Committee consists of the Parliament Speaker, Deputy Speaker and Whips.
+The Parliament's executive bodies include the speaker of the Jatiya Sangsad, the House Committee and the Parliament Secretariat.
+The House Committee consists of the parliament speaker, deputy speaker and whips.
 Every major political party appoints a whip who is responsible for the party's discipline and behaviour of its members on the floor of the house.
 The committee is the coordination hub, determining the daily legislative agenda and assigning committee chairpersons based on parliamentary group representation.
-The Parliament Secretariat, headed by a Senior Secretary from the Bangladesh Administrative Service, is in charge of all its supporting and advisory duties such as keeping a record of members' voting, speeches, advising on protocol, general clerical, broadcasting and information activities.
+The Parliament Secretariat, headed by a senior secretary from the Bangladesh Administrative Service, is in charge of all its supporting and advisory duties such as keeping a record of members' voting, speeches, advising on protocol, general clerical, broadcasting and information activities.